thasup/EJS-Web-Blog/README.md

 # EJS-Web-Blog
 <!-- Describe your project in brief -->
 A web blog that uses **EJS** to create a template and run javascript on HTML.
-It contains a function to post a new article and link all pages with Express's route method.
+It contains a function that you can post a new article that stores all data on the **MongoDB** database and links all post pages with Express's route method.

 [EJS Web Blog](https://thasup-ejs-web-blog.herokuapp.com/)